andreipfeiffer/css-in-js/README.md

 ## Disclaimer

 This analysis is intended to be **objective** and **unopinionated**.
-We don't work an any of these solutions, and have no intention, or motivation of _promoting_ or _trashing_ either of them.
+I don't work on any of these solutions, and have no intention or motivation of _promoting_ or _trashing_ either of them.
+I have no prior experience with any CSS-in-JS solution, so I'm __not biased__ towards any of them.
+I've equally used all the solutions analyzed here.

 <br />

 👎 **What you WON'T FIND here?**
-- which solution is _"the best"_, or _"the fastest"_, as we'll not add any subjective grading
+- which solution is _"the best"_, or _"the fastest"_, as I'll not add any subjective grading, or performance metrics
-- what solution should you pick for your next project, because we have no idea what your goals are
+- what solution should you pick for your next project, because I have no idea what your project is and what your goals are

 <br />

 👍 **What you WILL FIND here?**
-- an overview of (almost) all CSS-in-JS solutions available at this date (Jan 2021) that we've managed to integrate into a **Next.js v10 + TypeScript** empty project, with minimal effort
+- an overview of (almost) all CSS-in-JS solutions available at this date (see _last update_ on top) that I've managed to integrate into a **Next.js v10 + TypeScript** empty project, with __minimal effort__;
-- a limited set of **quantitative** metrics that allowed us to evaluate these solutions, which might help you as well
+- a limited set of **quantitative** metrics that allowed me to evaluate these solutions, which might help you as well;
-- an additional list of **qualitative** personal observations, which might be either minor details or deal-breakers when choosing a particular solution
+- an additional list of **qualitative** personal observations, which might be either minor details or deal-breakers when choosing a particular solution.

 <br />